 The bill would set an unprecedented state standard for residential zoning codes in certain corners of California.
 Currently, it is illegal to build anything but single dwellings designed for single families, sometimes with an in-law unit, in roughly 80 percent of California’s residential neighborhoods.
 SB 50 would change those laws in areas that are near high-frequency transit lines, job clusters, and good schools, prying open opportunities for developers to build to taller heights, with more units per square foot.

 It’s a solution to what is, in one respect, a geometry problem.
 Cities that cling to their coveted coastlines can expand outwardly only so far, and even in big metros like L.A. and the Bay area, the share of land that’s zoned for single-family housing is still about 70 percent.
 Governor Gavin Newsom has pledged to meet that 3.5 million-unit gap by 2025.
 But UCLA urban policy experts recently showed that zoning constraints prevent cities and counties from building more than 2.8 million new homes.
 “If you’re prohibited to build enough housing, then you’re sort of stuck,” Wiener said on Tuesday.

-Unfortunately, however, the housing crisis isn’t just about the math.
-These politics probe deep into fundamental emotional concepts about ownership, sovereignty, and identity.
+However, the housing crisis isn’t just about the math.
 A diverse mix of Californians—from the richest suburbs in the country, to rent-strained neighborhoods fighting gentrification and displacement, to struggling towns from the vast farming region—have arranged themselves on either side of the bill, which has tapped a powerful strain of anxiety about who should live in this state, and how.